Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 That's bad.

-They had footage of theatres back then, like movie theatres and shit.
+Footage of theatres back then, like movie theaters and shit.

 It does not look comfy.